 - 19:00-20:00 Faculty research talk, computer session, or social activity

 We will start earlier on the first day, and end early on Saturday of the first week.
 The Clinic will officially end by 5pm on Friday of the second week.
 There will be an optional field trip on Saturday of the second week for participants who wish to attend.
-The preliminary schedule for MMED 2016 is available here.
+The preliminary schedule for MMED 2020 will be available approximately one month before the Clinic.

 Schedules from previous years: